thitemple/thecodingtemple.dev/src/markdown-pages/realworld-fable/02-hello-world.md

 ### Your first F# lines of code

-Inside the `src/App.fs` enter the following lines, and don't worry if they don't make sense right, on the next article we'll be exploring them.
+Inside the `src/App.fs` enter the following lines, and don't worry if they don't make sense right, on the next lesson we'll be exploring them.

 ```fsharp